ofirpress/attention_with_linear_biases/README.md

 # Train Short, Test Long: Attention with Linear Biases (ALiBi) Enables Input Length Extrapolation

-This repository contains the ALiBi code and models for our paper Train Short, Test Long.
+This repository contains the ALiBi code and models for our ICLR 2022 paper Train Short, Test Long.
 This file explains how to run our experiments on the WikiText-103 dataset.
 Read the paper [here](https://ofir.io/train_short_test_long.pdf).

 <p align="center">